eemmeelliiee/eemmeelliiee/README.md

 ### What I 💜

+- Problem solving 🔍
-- Programming in general (but mostly Java and Python) ☕️🐍
+- Programming in general (especially Java and Python) ☕️🐍
 - Teaching programming to others 👩‍🏫
 - I also like photography and music! 📷